The role of the Infantry is to destroy the enemy and to hold ground by day or night on any terrain.

 The Infantry Battalion

 The heart of the Infantry Corps is its operational units, the Infantry Battalions.
 There are seven Infantry Battalions spread across two all arms brigades, with 1 MIC based in the DFTC.
 The Infantry are the combat soldiers of the Army’s brigades, with the other corps providing necessary combat support and combat service support assets to enable the Infantry to operate.
 Each battalion consists of three rifle companies, one support company and a headquarters company.
 Each rifle company of 133 soldiers contains three rifle platoons of 31 soldiers and one weapons platoon with anti-armour (84mm anti-tank gun), medium machine gun (GPMG SF) and mortar (60mm mortar) sections.
-Support Company contains an anti-armour (Javelin) platoon, a HMG (12.7mm Heavy Machine Gun) platoon, and a reconnaissance platoon which includes snipers.
+Support Company contains an anti-armour (Javelin) platoon, a HMG (12.7mm Heavy Machine Gun) platoon, a reconnaissance platoon which includes snipers and an 81mm Mortar Platoon which provides indirect fire support to the rifle companies.
 Headquarters Company contains administrative, logistics, communications and transport platoons.

 The Infantry are the largest component of the Irish Defence Forces and as such have their own unique culture and ethos.
 While other corps of the Irish Army are dependent on specialist equipment and/or vehicles, the infantry is primarily focused on the individual soldier and his/her team.
 The unique role and characteristics of the Infantry are captured in the Infantry Ethos Booklet.
 This Ethos is based around eight ‘Infantry Soldier Principles’: